Estradiol patch (Absorbed through the skin)

 - Pregnancy after menopause is not likely, but if you think you could be pregnant, tell your doctor.
 This medicine could harm an unborn baby.

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, asthma, diabetes, endometriosis, epilepsy, migraine headaches, porphyria, lupus, thyroid problems, heart disease, high blood pressure, high cholesterol or triglycerides, or a history of cancer.
-Tell your doctor if you had liver problems caused by pregnancy or estrogen.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, asthma, diabetes, endometriosis, seizures, migraine headaches, porphyria, lupus, thyroid problems, hereditary angioedema, edema (swelling), high blood pressure, high cholesterol or triglycerides, obesity, or a history of cancer.
+Tell your doctor if you have had your uterus (womb) removed (hysterectomy) or if you are having surgery that will require inactivity for a long time.

 - This medicine may cause the following problems: